Back to Alabama

 What This Bill Does

-• Requires that corn masa flour sold in Alabama must contain at least 0.7 milligrams of folic acid per pound within acceptable industry standards of deviation of error.
+• Requires corn masa flour to contain at least 0.7 milligrams of folic acid per pound, within acceptable industry standards for error.

-• Exempts snack foods from the enrichment requirements.
+• Exempts snack foods from the folic acid enrichment requirements.

 Who It Names or Affects